gmullerb/react-reducer-provider/readme/reference.md

 ## Consumption

-Reducer or Mapper will never be accessible directly from `children` elements, they will be **able to access the State and Dispatcher**.
+Reducer or Mapper will never be accessible directly from `children` elements, they will be **able to access the State and/or Dispatcher**.

 There are different ways of doing this: